 1. Acknowledge the benefits you get from cycling as you age.
-Senior cyclists can look forward to healthier cardiovascular systems, less joint pain and regular riding can even slow down the aging process while pumping up your immune system.
+Senior cyclists can look forward to healthier cardiovascular systems and less joint pain, and regular riding can even slow down the aging process while pumping up your immune system.

 3. Your brain loves the ride!
-If a senior’s body can be proven to function at a higher level as a result of a regular cycling routine, does this mean the brain functions better, too?
-It’s a fact; Every time you hit the trail or paved road, you put off cognitive decline because increased levels of a neurotrophic kick into combat age-related brain damage.
+If a senior’s body can be proven to function at a higher level due to a regular cycling routine, does this mean the brain functions better, too?
+It’s a fact; Every time you hit the trail or paved road, you put off cognitive decline because of increased levels of a neurotrophic kick into combat age-related brain damage.